 Ink and arms don’t mix

 Here at Collect the Mets, we guarantee you one card-related crackpot conspiracy theory every year.
 It’s part of the differentiated value we offer in our efforts to deliver content that you won’t find anywhere else (often with good reason).
 Last year, we broke the story about the Curse of the Pinstripes, which has yet to claim any victims in 2013.
-So far, no current-year Mets players have had Mets pinstripe jersey cards released in 2013, though at least Matt Harvey and Jeremy Hefner are known to be out for 2014.
+So far, no current-year Mets players have had Mets pinstripe jersey cards released in 2013 (Update: Zack Wheeler was the lone current-year Met with pinstripe jersey cards released in 2013), though at least Matt Harvey and Jeremy Hefner are known to be out for 2014.
 If either of them has a Mets pinstripe jersey card in one of the final products of the year, that provides retroactive validation of the curse.
 If not, well, then we don’t get any nice pinstripe jersey cards, which is frustrating for collectors.

 This year, the Mets suffered injury after injury from even before Day 1.
 Johan Santana was the big question mark for 2013, but it turns out that he was little more than an underscore.
 After an injury in spring training, Santana went back under the knife and was lost for 2013.
 That’s how it went for Mets pitchers for the rest of the year, right up to Matt Harvey’s postseason announcement that he would be undergoing Tommy John surgery and would miss 2014.
 With bookends like that, much will be written about the Mets’ injury woes in 2013, but most blogs will leave out one crucial element: the fact that so many pitchers signed large quantities of autograph cards right before their injuries.
 Can this be a coincidence?
 In a word: absolutely.
 Everyone is looking for a pattern in pitcher injuries (see our own Good Pitcher Effect), but their commonality masks any clear causality.
 Which makes it just as likely as anything else that signing autographs leads to pitcher breakdowns.